ahmedsoliman11/Communications-project/README.md

 ## **Frequency Shift Keying (FSK)**
 ### - Definition
-FSK is modulation scheme makes the frequency of the output signal will be either high or low, depending upon the input data applied.
-The simplest FSK is binary FSK which I used here.
+FSK is the digital modulation technique in which the frequency of the carrier signal varies according to the digital signal changes.
+FSK is a scheme of frequency modulation.
+The output of a FSK modulated wave is high in frequency for a binary High input and is low in frequency for a binary Low input.
+The binary 1s and 0s are called Mark and Space frequencies.

 ### - Schema
 ![FSK schema](FSK.PNG)